zerynth/lib-zerynth-zerynthapp/docs/zerynthapp.rst

 This module provides access to the Zerynth App functionalities.

-The Zerynth App is designed to make interaction with Zerynth programs on your MicroPython device easy.
-You can think of a Zerynth App as a bidirectional communication channel between a Zerynth script running on a MicroPython device and some HTML+Javascript running as a mobile app.
-In conventional client/server network terms the MicroPython device would be the server, responding to requests from the mobile app client.
+The Zerynth App is designed to make interaction with Zerynth programs on your microcontroller device easy.
+You can think of a Zerynth App as a bidirectional communication channel between a Zerynth script running on the microcontroller and some HTML+Javascript running as a mobile app.
+In conventional client/server network terms the microcontroler device would be the server, responding to requests from the mobile app client.

 A program using the Zerynthapp module must provide the following components:

-    * a user interface template, which the MicroPython device delivers to the mobile client
+    * a user interface template, which the microcontroller device delivers to the mobile client
-    * a set of notifications that the MicroPython device can send to the mobile app, where they are handled as events by scripts embedded in the template
+    * a set of notifications that the microcontroller device can send to the mobile app, where they are handled as events by scripts embedded in the template
-    * a set of event functions that run on the MicroPython device in response to messages receieved from the mobile client
+    * a set of event functions that run on the microcontroller device in response to messages receieved from the mobile client

-An instance of the MicroPython ZerynthApp class defined in this module, when instantiated and run on your device, waits for messages coming from the mobile app via wifi (bluetooth LE is currently under development).
+An instance of the Python ZerynthApp class defined in this module, when instantiated and run on your device, waits for messages coming from the mobile app via wifi (bluetooth LE is currently under development).
 Each valid message becomes an event to be processed by its nominated function.